How does Exodus calculate fees?

 We have done extensive testing over the years to make sure bitcoin transactions are delivered the fastest way possible.
 Because Exodus prioritizes speed and reliability over low fees, Exodus will always dynamically set the best price to deliver your transactions as fast as possible.

 This may be worth checking out to learn more about Bitcoin fees: https://support.exodus.io/article/71-why-are-the-bitcoin-network-fees-so-high

 Ethereum has a different fee calculation, based on the type of transaction being sent: You will pay a larger fee if sending to a 'smart contract' address, or if sending an ERC20 (Ethereum based) token.
 More info on Ethereum and ERC20 token transaction fees can be found here: http://support.exodus.io/article/67-how-do-i-send-or-exchange-an-ethereum-powered-asset

 If being able to manually set a low fee is important to you, Exodus is not a good software choice and we encourage you to use other bitcoin wallets.
-The good news is there are a lot of highly technical BTC wallets much better than Exodus in this regard.
+The good news is there are a lot of more technical BTC wallets which implement custom fee selection.
 Electrum is awesome for highly technical details like this.
-With the current market reach of Exodus, and the nature of our community's user-base, this will not be a focus for our wallet anytime soon.
+With the current market reach of Exodus and the nature of our community's user-base, this will not be a focus for our wallet anytime soon.